Yuangang-Pan/PC-X/README.md

 We will upload the code soon.

-Please consider cite our code if you find the content is helpful.
+Please consider cite our paper if you find the content is helpful.

 @inproceedings{\\
 pan2023pcx,\\